 Have Fun at a Free Festival

 Every month Vancouver has free festivals, events, and multicultural celebrations—events like June's International Jazz Festival, July's Celebration of Light Fireworks Competition, April's Vaisakhi Parade, and December's Christmas at Canada Place—that offer free fun for people of all ages.

 Use these monthly event calendars to find the free festivals, events or celebrations happening this month:

 Visit Chinatown's Sights

 All of Chinatown's most historic sites are free to visit, and touring the sites makes an ideal, free day-in-the-city.
-Take your own walking tour of this famous neighborhood and see landmarks like the Millennium Gate, Dr Sun Yat Sen Chinese garden, and the world's narrowest building.
+Take your own walking tour of this famous neighborhood and see landmarks like the Millennium Gate, Dr. Sun Yat Sen Chinese garden, and the world's narrowest building, the Sam Kee Building.